stacktoheap/stacktoheap.github.io/_posts/2013-03-14-git-learns-to-ignore-better-new-in-1-8-2.markdown

 date: 2013-03-14 10:53
 comments: true
 categories: [git, 1.8.2, gitignore, check-ignore]
+excerpt: "A new feature in Git 1.8.2 - better ignoring of files through .gitignore and git check-ignore."
 ---

 The new version of git - 1.8.2 is here and with it, git is better at ignoring things.
 The files and directories in your repository, that is.